Lizard640/RS_DuckyScript/README.md

 # RS_DuckyScript
-REVERSE SHELL FOR RUBBER DUCKY
+REVERSE SCRIPT SHELL FOR RUBBER DUCKY

 Will disable windows defender at first and then run PowerShell as administrator to run the download code.